What does a Graphic Designer do? Where does a Graphic Designer work? ACR takes a look:

 Graphic designers use art and technology to create catchy graphics for websites, logos, and illustrations in everything from advertising to aerospace.
 Thanks to the wide variety of exciting industries graphic designers serve, graphic design is number 18 on the list of Top 20 Best Jobs for People Interested in Arts and Communications and number eight on the list of Best Jobs for People with an Artistic Personality Type by JIST Publishing.
 Most graphic designers will agree that there is never a dull moment in this dynamic career field.

 Graphic Designer Jobs

-Graphic designers are responsible for developing the overall layout and production design of publications.
-They design and produce packaging for products, logos, and signs for businesses and some even design the overall look for film and television credits.
-Graphic designers work with sound, colors, artwork, photography, and animation to produce whatever the project calls for.
+Graphic designers design or create graphics to meet specific needs such as packaging, logos, displays, websites, publications, and more.
+Some graphic designers even design the overall look for film and television credits.
+They work with sound, colors, artwork, photography, software, and even animation to produce whatever the project calls for.

 Graphic Designer Salaries

 The Bureau of Labor Statistics reports that the median annual wage for graphic designers is $44,150.
 Wages were $42,400 in May 2008.
 The lowest 10 percent earns less than $26,250 per year, and the top 10 percent earns more than $77,490.
 It is important to note that individual salaries vary by experience, education, industry, the size of the company, and even geographic location.
 For example, at $71,520 per year, DC-based graphic designers earn the highest average salary for graphic designers, while North Dakota-based designers average $33,360 per year.

 Further, the top paying industries for graphic designers are government (average $76,530 per year), aerospace ($68,790), securities ($67,160), other financial investments ($61,890), and scientific research and development services ($60,910).